Stefan356/Stable-Diffusion-X-Dreamhold/README.md

   ![alt text](https://github.com/Stefan356/Stable-Diffusion-X-Dreamhold/blob/main/game_screen.PNG "game screen")

-It may take a few seconds of waiting before Stable Diffusion initially stars generating an image upon the first command.
+It may take a few seconds of waiting before Stable Diffusion initially starts generating an image upon the first command.
 In addition to that, the process of generation can take a few seconds depending on your GPU, but should not be overtly long.

 ## Troubleshooting